Skip to main navigation

 What is cardiodiabesity?

 Cardiodiabesity happens when you have all three conditions.
 Alone, any of these conditions can compromise your health and make you less productive at work.
-Combined, cardiovascular disease, diabetes and obesity pose an even greater threat.
+Combined, cardiovascular disease, diabetes, and obesity pose an even greater threat.
 Left unmanaged, cardiodiabesity can lead to early disability and even death.

-Coping with costs of cardiodiabesity
+Coping with the costs of cardiodiabesity

 In addition to lost work, there’s the cost of testing, treatment, and surgery.
 Then there are pharmaceutical costs that can vary widely based on the condition.
 As new medications flood the market – such as glucagon-like peptide 1 (GLP-1) agonists for weight loss – much of the expense falls to employers.